crhallberg/strut-js/README.md

 ## Inspiration

 Inspired by [this tweet by Freya Holmér](https://twitter.com/FreyaHolmer/status/1449052877318668288).
 I hope this is the Level 2 solution that the next person is hoping for.

+## Contributing

+After making changes, you can run the integration tests by opening `mocha.html` in the browser of your choice.

+A few useful package.json scripts for contributing developers:

+- `npm run check-types`: runs TypeScript checks on JSDocs.
+- `npm run dev`: runs type-checking in watch mode.
+- `npm run check-size`: uses [size-limit](https://github.com/ai/size-limit) to check the gzipped size of the export.
+- `npm run format`: Runs [Prettier](https://prettier.io/) on all core JS and JSON files.